 Preventing and controlling insect damage to trees often requires the use of insecticides.
 Concerned with the overuse of insecticides, we use the most modern treatment methods and rely on plant health care practices to increase tree immunity whenever possible.

 Emerald Ash Borer is still our greatest concern in Norther Colorado.
 It has a foothold in almost every town and city here.
 Unlike many insects, Emerald Ash Borer (EAB) will attack any ash tree regardless of health or age and infestation leads to death of the tree.
 If you want to keep your ash trees they should be treated.
-There are many insecticides that can be used to treat EAB but in almost every situation one insecticide is favored, Emamectin Benzoate which is effective for three years per application.
+There are many insecticides that can be used to treat EAB but in almost every situation one insecticide is favored, Emamectin Benzoate.
 It has a higher efficacy then other insecticides, more persistent, and the most cost effective.
-Treeage R10, our preferred formulation of Emamectin Benzoate, allows for optimal uptake without the potential of bark separation that can occur with more dilute formulations commonly used.
 It can be applied throughout the growing season.
 Early spring applications will also control adult EAB as they feed upon leaves but only for the year of treatment.
 This can be advantageous when fighting concentrated populations of EAB as a community.
+However late season applications may be recommended if a tree may already be infected or under high pressure.
+Trees may not show signs of infestation for one season after actually being infected by EAB.

 IPS Engraver Beetle has become much more common over the past several years due to the stress put on trees from the drought.
 Attacking spruce trees, it initially shows as die back at the top of the tree and quickly moves down the tree causing mortality in as short as one growing season.
 Usually only mature trees are attacked but small immature trees have been affected recently.
 Consistent watering is very important in preventing infestation but in areas where neighboring trees have already been infested treatment is highly recommended.